albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

 # Metrics
 {: .no_toc }

 The _Contact Us_ application needs to be monitored and we need to make sure that the application does not behave funnily, and any anomalies needs to be tracked.
 Metrics can help us with this task.
-[Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-metrics) provides dependency management and auto-configuration for [Micrometer](https://micrometer.io/), an application metrics facade that supports numerous monitoring systems, such as [Prometheus](https://prometheus.io/) and [DataDog](https://www.datadoghq.com/).
+[Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-metrics) provides dependency management and auto-configuration for [Micrometer](https://micrometer.io/), an application metrics facade that supports numerous monitoring systems, such as [Prometheus](https://prometheus.io/) and [DataDog](https://www.datadoghq.com/), to name just two.

 ## Table of contents
 {: .no_toc .text-delta }